tigoe/hue-control/README.md

 3. Repeat steps 1 and 2 four more times
 4. Once the lamp blinks, use the touchlink protocol, above.

+For some third party bulbs, like the Cree Connect or the Innr bulbs, you can do it with 2 second intervals.
+When in doubt, go with three seconds, though.

+#### Resetting a Lamp with a Remote Control

+If you have one of the [Hue remote controls](https://www.philips-hue.com/en-us/p/hue-dimmer-switch--latest-model-/046677562779#overview), you can reset a lamp using it as well.
+To do this, turn on the lamp and place the remote control within six inches of the lamp.
+Press the power on and power off buttons (or power on and scene select buttons on more recent models) similtaneously and hold them until the bulb flashes.
+This will put the lamp in its default factory state, ready to pair with a new hub.

 ## Deleting a Lamp from a Hub

 You can delete a lamp from a hub from the debug clip interface using a DELETE request on the following URL: